-The Joint Commenters also note, using the California Alternate Rates for Energy (CARE) and the Family Electric Rate Assistance (FERA) programs as examples, that the Commission's existing compensation programs may reimburse organizations assisting in program enrollment on a per-enrollee basis.71 The Joint Commenters caution that this type of compensation model does not account for the actual time spent enrolling a customer.72 They contend that a per-enrollee reimbursement model creates an incentive for CBOs to seek out easily enrolled participants and turn away more complicated enrollments.

-Instead, California Connect partnerships with CBOs should provide compensation that reflect the CBO's actual operating costs, based on the CBOs' efforts and acknowledge that outreach takes time to become effective.73
+The Joint Commenters also note, using the California Alternate Rates for Energy (CARE) and the Family Electric Rate Assistance (FERA) programs as examples, that the Commission's existing compensation programs may reimburse organizations assisting in program enrollment on a per-enrollee basis.7173 The Joint Commenters caution that this type of compensation model does not account for the actual time spent enrolling a customer.7074 They contend that a per-enrollee reimbursement model creates an incentive for CBOs to seek out easily enrolled participants and turn away more complicated enrollments.
+Instead, California Connect partnerships with CBOs should provide compensation that reflect the CBO's actual operating costs, based on the CBOs' efforts and acknowledge that outreach takes time to become effective.7375 The Joint Commenters also caution that the CARE model would provide payment to a CBO for customers successfully enrolled, but might not receive any compensation for clients who do not ultimately enroll for various reasons.
+The Joint Commenters recommend the Commission develop a proposal for a compensation structure, working with stakeholders, through the Resolution process.76

 The Commission agrees that the program should consider partnerships with state, federal, and local community entities and CBOs that provide social services, independent living, developmental, academic, and/or housing resources that support people with disabilities.
 The Communications Division should work with CBOs as appropriate to promote California Connect, educate both eligible participants and people already enrolled, and provide assistance as needed.
-We also agree that some sort of compensation structure should be considered for CBOs that assist in outreach and participant enrollment.
+We also agree that ~~some sort of a~~ compensation structure should be identified and considered for CBOs that assist in outreach and participant enrollment.
 However, we do not believe that it is necessary to develop a new compensation model for California Connect, as the Commission is already evaluating similar compensation structures in other programs and have existing compensation models for CBOs in place.
 We should look to those efforts for guidance rather than considering a third and separate model.
-Gathering data from those programs will allow us to assess whether they are a good model for California Connect.
+Gathering data from those programs will allow ~~us~~the Communications Division to assess whether they are a good model for California Connect.